filamentgroup/fixed-sticky/README.md

 ## TODO

-* Add support for container-based position: sticky.
-Only constrains to the document right now.
-* Add support for `bottom` positioning.
-Supports only top right now.
 * Tests (of course).
 I have a serious case of developer guilt releasing this without tests.
+* Add support for table headers.
 * Test support on Windows Phone and older Blackberry.

 ## Release History